david-umberto-alvaro/reio-core/README.md

 While the pure combinational logic tree is fully closed and validated by the compiler, the physical test bench encounters hardware-to-software sampling synchronization boundaries due to the purely asynchronous nature of the internal L3 matrix.
 The current black-box serial testing script demonstrates a readout timeout, indicating an instrumentation gap in capturing sub-nanosecond transient signals via standard serial conduits.

-**We are actively looking for Senior Design Verification Engineers (DV), FPGA Architects, or academic researchers to:**
+**I am actively looking for Senior Design Verification Engineers (DV), FPGA Architects, or academic researchers to:**
 1. Co-develop a high-speed hardware-in-the-loop (HIL) instrumentation bridge.
 2. Implement SystemVerilog/UVM simulation models to audit the paraconsistent stasis thresholds.
 3. Optimize the asynchronous sampling registers to establish external metrological proofs.